 There's a lot of discussion about how longboards were started.
 Some say it occurred when Tom Sims put skateboard wheels and trucks on a water ski.
 Others say it occurred when a group of surfers could not surf in the winter or when there was no waves, and the result: They put trucks and wheels on a surfboard.

 Despite the linguistic differences, they are very similar.
 The deck on a longboard is about XX inches long.
 The deck on a skateboard is about XX inches long.

 Both use trucks, wheels, bearings, and other hardware.
-If you want to read a few reviews, check out these links:

 I've been thinking about buying one of these boards to ride to school.
 It's less than 1 mile and should get me to class pretty quick.